 All mortgage applications are assessed with reference to the Board approved lending policy and considering the affordability of the borrowers' loan repayments.
 Loans are only granted against valuations based on physical inspections of the properties.
-For analysis of Mortgage Assets see Appendix 1.
+For an analysis of the Society's Mortgage Assets see Appendix 1.
 Details of mortgage provisions are analysed in Appendix 3.